Virginia Lt. Gov. Justin Fairfax Files $400 Million Lawsuit Against CBS

 "There are allegations to that effect, but they may be difficult to prove," Tobias said.

 The suit elaborates on some of Fairfax's past defenses.
-It says Fairfax's encounter with Watson occurred in the room of a fraternity brother, whom he claims was present throughout the encounter, and observed an "entirely consensual encounter."
+It says Fairfax's encounter with Watson occurred in the room of a fraternity brother, who he claims was present throughout the encounter and observed an "entirely consensual encounter."
 The eyewitness repeated that claim with friends after it occurred, according to the complaint.

 One of those friends today is a CBS attorney.
-He was a fraternity brother of Fairfax and the eyewitness at Duke, according to the suit, and previously dated Watson.
-The complaint, which does not name the attorney, says the lawyer knew about the eyewitness's story, but was either unwilling or unable to stop the Gayle King interviews from airing.
+He was a fraternity brother of Fairfax's and the eyewitness at Duke, according to the suit, and previously dated Watson.
+The complaint, which does not name the attorney, says the lawyer knew about the eyewitness's story but was either unwilling or unable to stop the King interviews from airing.

 The network "failed to interview other individuals who may have been able to confirm or contradict the allegations," according to the complaint.

-The suit also reiterates Fairfax's claims that Tyson contacted him after their encounter, and never mentioned the assault in public appearances.
+The suit also reiterates Fairfax's claims that Tyson contacted him after their encounter and never mentioned the assault in public appearances.

 Tyson, who is an associate professor of politics at Scripps College in California, has said the alleged assault caused humiliation that she struggled to overcome.